shiningn-osu/software-dev-ii-project/README.md

 ### DeveloperDocumentation.md Entails:
 - Information about how to acquire the source code of meal match
 - The directory structure of the code folder
+- Information about what coding guidelines the project code utilizes
 - The necessary technology required for running Meal Match locally
 - How to run tests on the project's code
 - How to add custom tests for the project's code